Statistical Computing Support

 - Analysis of problem prone data, including data from surveys, survival analysis in experiments, or datasets with missing data

-- Database management, when the data is extensive or needs extensive transformation
+- Database management, when the data structure is complex or need extensive cleaning and recoding

 We provide support and direction for these activities and can perform many of the analyses for faculty interested in more advanced empirical research.

 Online resources for working with STATA are also available.
 For a comprehensive guide, visit:

 Contains a comprehensive list of frequently asked questions, technical support, news and links to publications, forums and additional support.
 Published by STATA Press;

 Includes comprehensive tutorials for Stata (version 12 and earlier).
 It also includes manuals on additional software packages.
 Published by UCLA Consulting Services.

 NVivo 10 is a qualitative research software package that comes with its own programming language for analyzing codes, categories, and text and provides tools for the graphic representation of the relationship between them.
 It provides multidimensional matrix analysis of data categories for theory building.
 (View online tutorials)

 Alternative quantitative statistical computing programs, including SPSS, SAS and R are available from Duke's OIT office, and local instruction is available.
 Although Duke Law School does not provide support for these programs, faculty can find local assistance through the Consulting and Data Services at Duke’s Social Science Research Institute and the Odum Institute at the University of North Carolina.
 Short courses are usually free, and all statistical computing programs are covered.
 In addition, there are extensive instruction web resources available for these programs.